SignPath/website/documentation/users.md

 ## Audit logs

-udit for each signing request, but also for administrative objects (users, certificates, projects, signing policies and artifact configurations).
+The web application has a full activity audit for each signing request, but also for administrative objects (users, certificates, projects, signing policies and artifact configurations).